Teardrop Breast Implants: What to Consider?

 The lifespan of your teardrop breast implants can vary based on several factors, in general, teardrop implants typically last between 10-25 years before they need to be replaced.

-It’s also possible that you may need to replace your teardrop implants sooner than expected due to complications or changes in your desired breast size or shape.
+Please note, that you may need to replace your teardrop implants due to complications or changes in your preferred breast size or breast shape.
 Follow-up appointments with your surgeon are important for monitoring the condition of your implants and identifying any issues early on.

 Can I breastfeed after getting breast implants?

-Yes!
-The good news is breastfeeding with implants is possible.
+Yes, the good news is breastfeeding with implants is generally possible.
 There are a few factors to consider that could affect your ability to produce milk or nurse your baby.

 During your surgery, your milk ducts or nerves may be damaged, which can impact your milk production or the letdown reflex.
 Additionally, decreased nipple sensitivity can make it more difficult to breastfeed.
 These factors may make it more challenging to breastfeed, but they do not necessarily prevent it.